mikrono/tModLoaderWiki_kr_ko/Advanced-Vanilla-Code-Adaption.md

 ![](https://i.imgur.com/SyMfAb7.png)

 I like this one, so I'll crop the image and edit it to fit ExampleMod art style.
-I measured the top lamp and noticed that it was 52 pixels high and made sure to crop the selected lamp to that same height.
+I measured the top lamp and noticed that it was 54 pixels high (if we include the 2 padding pixels) and made sure to crop the selected lamp to that same height.
 The padding pixels can sometimes be confusing, just remember that most tiles are made from 16x16 pixel image patches.

 ![](https://i.imgur.com/LFGJANI.png)